MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 4. **Global Admin or SPO Admin**: Follow the on-screen instructions.
 You are redirected to a Microsoft login screen where you can log in with your Microsoft admin privileges and continue to authorize the connector.

-5. **Global Admin or SPO Admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and see an error, like the following.
+5. **Global Admin or SPO Admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and an error appears, like the following.
 This means it is now time for a Global Admin in your tenant to grant permissions to the Office 365 Mover app in the Azure portal.

-If you're an **SPO Admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your Global Admin to **aka.ms/office365moverauth**.
+If you're an **SPO Admin**: To grant permissions and finish the authorization process (Steps 6–9), point your Global Admin to **aka.ms/office365moverauth**.

 If you're a **Global Admin**: Continue with Steps 6–9.